daniell311/BTI-Test/README.md

 How to Run soal2

-1. Change directory to ././soal2
+1. Change directory to "././soal2"
-2. Instal virtual environment using this following command "pip install virtualenv"
+2. Install virtual environment using this following command "pip install virtualenv"
 3. create Virtual Environment with name "venv" using this following command "virtualenv venv"